 If your house was built pre-2000 and you’re thinking of carrying out renovations which could disturb any construction materials, then have the area tested before disturbing – this could save you thousands of pounds in damage and help you avoid exposure to dangerous levels of asbestos.

-If you’re going to be doing a full renovation on a house then getting an asbestos survey is your most sensible option to ensure any asbestos is identified.
+If you’re going to be doing a full renovation on a house then getting an asbestos survey is your most sensible option to ensure any asbestos is identified, alternatively there are asbestos testing kits available should you wish to sample a suspect material yourself.

 Get in touch